acloudfan/Acme-Claim-Management-Solution/README.md

    OPENAI_API_KEY=sk-your_key_here
    ```

+5. Set the LLM provider in the api-config.yaml
+    ```yaml
+    # Edit api-config.yaml
+    llm:
+      default_provider: "bedrock"  # Options: "bedrock" | "anthropic" | "openai"
+    ```

-5. Start the API server
+6. Start the API server
    ```bash
    ./scripts/start-api-server.sh --clean
    ```

    > **Note**: Wait for the API server to start before proceeding to the next step.
 You will see the message in console: "INFO:     Application startup complete."

-6. Start all UI portals
+7. Start all UI portals
    ```bash
    ./scripts/start-portals.sh
    ```

-7. Open the Admin portal in your browser
+8. Open the Admin portal in your browser
    ```
    http://localhost:5170/dashboard
    ```